Tentative rotation in a galaxy at z$\sim$14 with ALMA: Observations and data reduction

 \section{Observations and data reduction}

-In this work, we use ALMA band 6 observations of \target as part of 2023.A.00037.S programme (PI.
-Schouws), which used two spectral configurations to target the \OIIIalm emission line.
+In this work, we use ALMA band 6 observations of \target as part of 2023.A.00037.S programme (PI: Schouws), which used two spectral configurations to target the \OIIIalm emission line.
 The total on-source integration time is 2.82 hours per spectral configuration.
 We used the calibrated visibilities downloaded from the ALMA archive, only selecting spectral configuration covering the detected \OIIIalm emission line at 223.524 GHz, same data reduction as \citet[][]{Carniani24_gsz14_ALMA}

 In order to image the calibrated visibilities we used the Common Astronomy Software Applications package (CASA; \citealt{McMullin07,casa22}), specifically the task \verb|tclean|. \citet{Carniani24_gsz14_ALMA} and \citet{Schouws24} detected the emission line with 6.7$\sigma$.
 To optimize the spatial resolution of our observations while maintaining sufficient SNR, we adopted Briggs weighting with a robust parameter of 0.5 and hogbom deconvolver.
 We opted for a pixel scale of 0.1\arcsec, and a channel width of 10~\kms \xspace to create the final datacubes.
 We cleaned the images down to 3$\sigma$ level (rms= 0.1 mJy/beam).
-The final data cube has a resolution with a beam of 0.6\arcsec\ $\times$ 0.8\arcsec, compared to the deconvolved rest-frame UV half-light radius from NIRCam imaging of 0.079\arcsec.
+The final data cube has a resolution with a beam of 0.6\arcsec\ $\times$ 0.8\arcsec, compared to the deconvolved rest-frame UV half-light radius from NIRCam imaging of 0.079\arcsec and the natural weighting resolutin of 1.09\arcsec$\times$ 0.82\arcsec used in \citet{Carniani24_gsz14_ALMA}\citet[][]{Schouws24}.